TheIOFoundation/TechUp/README.md

  </table>

 (**Note**: We are currently adding Issues covering from code to positions and other needs.
 Stay tune thourough the next days!)

-# Events

-The IO Foundation regularly organizes TechUp sessions and participates in international fora where the organization puts forward its advocacy and engages with all stakeholders.
-You can access TechUp events [here](https://www.meetup.com/TIOF-MY/)